-Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Time Left Dwindles
+Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Remaining Time Dwindles

 People throughout Port Charles will be pulling together to support Oscar Nero and his loved ones during what may be his final hours.
-General Hospital spoilers detail that the episode airing on Wednesday, May 1, will be fully dedicated to this storyline, but teasers indicate that a lot of cast members will be incorporated into the events ahead.
+General Hospital spoilers detail that the episode airing on Wednesday, May 1, will be fully dedicated to this storyline.
+However, teasers indicate that a lot of cast members will be incorporated into the events ahead.

-As The Inquisitr has shared, Oscar seemingly be fading pretty quickly now.
-He had been enjoying time outdoors and the last that viewers saw, he had Cameron helping him make a farewell video for Josslyn.
-General Hospital spoilers from the Twitter sneak peek indicate that during Wednesday’s show, Oscar will be in his bedroom at the Quartermaine mansion and it looks like his loved ones will be staying close by his side.
+As The Inquisitr has shared, Oscar seems to be fading pretty quickly now.
+He had been enjoying time outdoors — and the last that viewers saw, he had Cameron helping him make a farewell video for Josslyn.
+General Hospital spoilers from the Twitter sneak peek indicate that during Wednesday’s show, Oscar will be in his bedroom at the Quartermaine mansion, and it looks like his loved ones will be staying close by his side.

 At one point, Drew and Kim will sit on the Quartermaine stairs together.
-Drew will mention something about how perhaps Oscar isn’t fighting a losing battle and Kim will look contemplative as she listens to her ex.
+Drew will mention something about how perhaps Oscar isn’t fighting a losing battle, and Kim will look contemplative as she listens to her ex.

-Terry will talk with Elizabeth, keeping things factual about how the family needs to prepare for what seems to be an inevitable and heartbreaking end that is looming nearby.
-Cameron will meet with Trina at Charlie’s and she will talk about figuring out what kind of friend one wants to be.
+Terry will talk with Elizabeth, keeping things factual about how the family needs to prepare for what seems to be an inevitable and heartbreaking end.
+Cameron will meet with Trina at Charlie’s, and she will talk about figuring out what kind of friend one wants to be.

 "Maybe Oscar's not fighting a losing battle." #GH pic.twitter.com/4X84gFGpfQ